Metrika-Group/rfbapp/README.md

 The main workflow consist of three steps:

-1. Create and define your variables with `rfbapp` and export variables in `.trt` file.
+1. Create and define your form variables with `rfbapp` and export it in `.trt` file.
 2. Transfer `.trt` in the `trait` folder of the `Field Book App`
 3. Go, collect your data!